+Tribal

-Tribal Gaming Ordinance
+Gaming Ordinance

-Method of Approval
+Method Of Approval

-I. General Council April 15, 2000: The General Council approved Resolution No. 2000-04-35 which allows the Tribal Council to develop and implement the Gaming Ordinance on behalf of the Cloverdale Rancheria.
+I. General Council

+April 15, 2000: The General Council approved Resolution No. 2000-04-35 which allows the Tribal Council to develop and implement the Gaming Ordinance on behalf of the Cloverdale Rancheria.

 II.
-Tribal Council May 2, 2001: The Tribal Council approved the Cloverdale Rancheria Tribal Gaming Ordinance. Ш. National Indian Gaming Commission May 9, 2001: The Tribal Council forwarded the Cloverdale Rancheria Tribal Gaming Ordinance to the National Indian Gaming Commission for approval.
+Tribal Council May 2, 2001: The Tribal Council approved the Cloverdale Rancheria Tribal Gaming Ordinance.

+III.
+National Indian Gaming Commission May 9, 2001: The Tribal Council forwarded the Cloverdale Rancheria Tribal Gaming Ordinance to the National Indian Gaming Commission for approval.
 July 3, 2001: The National Indian Gaming Commission forwarded its comments and requested changes to the Cloverdale Rancheria.

 IV.
+Tribal Council

-Tribal Council : Sent notice to the General Council to review changes of the Cloverdale Rancheria Tribal Gaming Ordinance.
-V. General Council The General Council at a Special called meeting approved the Cloverdale Rancheria Tribal Gaming Ordinance.
+April 18, 2002: Sent notice to the General Council to review changes of the Cloverdale Rancheria Tribal Gaming Ordinance.

 VI.
+General Council May 18, 2002: The General Council at a Special called meeting approved the Cloverdale Rancheria Tribal Gaming Ordinance.

-National Indian Gaming Commission Received approval of the Cloverdale Rancheria Tribal Gaming Ordinance by the National Indian Gaming Commission.
+VII.
+National Indian Gaming Commission June 4, 2002: Received approval of the Cloverdale Rancheria Tribal Gaming Ordinance by the National Indian Gaming Commission.

+VIII.
+Tribal Council

+December 8, 2004: The Tribal Council approved the proposed amendments to the Tribal Gaming Ordinance.

+IX.
+General Council

+December 11, 2004: The General Council at a Special called meeting approved the amendments to the Cloverdale Rancheria Tribal Gaming Ordinance.

+X. National Indian Gaming Commission

+Received approval of the amendments to the Cloverdale Rancheria Tribal Gaming Ordinance by the National Indian Gaming Commission.